KEINOS/CalacaDeKEINOS/README.md

 ![Calaca Libre De KEINOS](TitleImage.png)

-The Open Data of KEINOS' CT scanned head 2D images and 3D skull models.
+The Open Data of KEINOS' CT scanned 2D head images and 3D skull models.

+Used for my art project but feel free to use it for your creation.

 ```text
 .